 Harnessing the Power of Data to Make the World a Better Place

 As a leading institution for higher learning, NTU is living up to its reputation for world-class scientific research.
 But its commitment to sustainability also deserves a mention.
 With Pure Storage, NTU has reduced cooling and power requirements in the data center, shrinking the HPCC’s carbon footprint.
-That helps the organization meet the energy efficiency standards that are required to be a Singapore Standard SS 564 Green Data Centre.
-NTU is one of only 13 organizations—and the only university—to earn that certification.
 And it still has room to grow.

 NTU is harnessing the power of data and putting it to good use—enhancing scientific knowledge, advancing medicine, battling climate change, and simply making the world better.
 At Pure Storage, we’re excited to be part of the journey and happy to award the Data Warrior of the Year to the HPCC and NTU for all their breakthrough work.